hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 	- PAD Plus functions
 	- Slicer
 	- Sampler LEDs (but sampler itself works)
-- Filter
 - Effects
 - Slip
-- A whole lot more stuff.
-Be patient; I am working on these :-)
 - Decks 3 and 4

 ## I want to help.
 How do I build this?